 5.5.1 Key issue details

 A victim UE may be attracted to the false base station.
 Then the false base station collaborates with another malicious UE through a private channel.
 The false base station and the malicious UE are far apart, and the two may be linked by LAN or WAN to form a malicious network through two PLMNs.
 The false base station forwards the registration request message of the victim UE to the remote malicious UE, and the malicious UE forwards it to the remote core network through the remote legitimate base station.
 Similarly, the false base station and the malicious UE forwards the response message sent by the core network to the victim UE, and completes the authentication.
-In this way, the network-aware user's location and the user's actual location may be inconsistent, providing a way to set up a false alibi or undermine a criminal investigation with fake evidence.
+In this way, the network-awar’ user's location and th’ user's actual location may be inconsistent, providing a way to set up a false alibi or undermine a criminal investigation with fake evidence.
 A legitimate UE may be directed by an attacker to access the roaming network, resulting in a charging fraud.

 5.5.2 Security Threats